 This breakthrough suggests that resistance to cancer therapy does not always come from the makeup of the cancer tumor itself.
 That there are factors in the microenvironment that might affect the tumor suggests we can expect significant changes in the way some cancers get treated.

-Call Rock the Treatment to Send Healthy Cancer Gift Boxes
+Send Cancer Gift Boxes

 These breakthroughs in cancer research and treatment might yield incredible results for some people battling the disease, if not now, then perhaps years in the future.
 Today, however, the fight against cancer will continue to be a hard one for millions of those suffering from various forms of the disease.